josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 They're so pro-shifting-goalposts they even got that same Supreme Court to declare that there _aren't goalposts_ for the President.

-That's how much they believe in "rules are for you; winning is for me."
+That's how much they believe the rules aren't for them.
+The rules are for everyone else.

 ---